ohandyya/ml-app/README.md

 ## Development Workflow

-TBD
+As a single data scientist, have a easy-to-follow workflow is important.
+Below is a workflow that I use for this project.

+### Phase 1: locally development

+1. [Cloud][One time] Create DynamoDB table and S3 bucket

+2. [Local] Create, build, and test frontend UI docker image locally

+    - Since DynamoDB table and S3 bucket are already created, you can test your code by accessing these services.

+3. [Local] Create, build, and test realtime prediction docker image locally

+    - Since the realtime docker will be ran on Lambda, you should use the [AWS Lambda emulator](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/) for local testing.

+    - Since DynamoDB table and S3 bucket are already created, you can test your code by accessing these services.

+4. [Local] Create, built, and test non-reasltime prediction docker image locally

+    - Since DynamoDB table and S3 bucket are already created, you can test your code by accessing these services.

+### Phase 2: Bring up cloud service

+After phase 1, you have all the docker images ready, and have verified that they are working locally.
+In phase 2, we will push them to AWS and bring up cloud services.

+5. [Cloud] Deploy frontend to ECS Fargate

+    - Upload the latest frontend docker image to ECR

+        - See `make upload_frontend` for example.

+    - Create a ECS Fargate task definition to the latest frontend docker image

+        - If you want to change the environment variables or change the port, then you need to modify the existing ECS Fargate task by creating a new revision

+    - Create a ECS Fargate cluster

+    - Create a ECS Fargate service in the created cluster

+        - During service creation, you will need to associate it to an ALB.
+Setting up ALB is tricky as it is very to get wrong with security group or ports.

+        - Test and see if you, as a user, can access the ALB.
+If you cannot, it is most likely due to  VPC, subnet, role/permission, or security group setup.

+        - If you update the ECS Fargate task (say, a new version), then you need to update the service.

+6. [Cloud] Deploy realtime prediction to Lambda

+    - Upload the latest realtime prediction docker image to ECR

+        - See `upload_lambda` for example.

+    - Create a Lambda function baesd on ECR docker image.

+    - Test the Lambda function from AWS Lambda UI.
+If there is any error, stsop here and debug.
+Since we have already verify the realtime prediction works locally, the most common errors are VPC, subnet, role/permission, security group.
+If you log all exceptions when accessing AWS resources, you should be able to find out what's the problem from clodu watch log.

+7. [Cloud] Deploy non-realtime prediction to ECS Fargate

+    - Upload the latest non-realtime docker image to ECR

+        -  See `make upload_backend` for example.

+    - Create a ECS Fargate task definition to the latest frontend docker image

+    - Manually start the ECS task, and see if it is working as expected.
+If not, look at the cloud watch logs to debug.

+Congragulation!
+You have a serverless machine learning application up and running!

 ## Operation Cost

 See [AWS Fargate pricing](https://aws.amazon.com/fargate/pricing/) for the up-to-date cost.

-For the frontend, we hav a very lightweight frontend (0.5 GB of RAM and 0.25 vCPU).
+- For the frontend, we hav a very lightweight frontend (0.5 GB of RAM and 0.25 vCPU).
 Assuming we run this task 24 hours for 30 days, the total cost is $8.88 USD.

-For the DynamoDB, we have only 2 RCU and 2 WCU.
+- For the DynamoDB, we have only 2 RCU and 2 WCU.
 The monthly cost is about $1.17 USD.

-For our backend-application, it only runs if there is new jobs to work on.
+- For the non-realtime task, it only runs if there is new jobs to work on.
 So the cost is negligible.

+- For the realtime task, our current code uses only 128 MB of RAM and is completed within 100 ms. So the cost is neglible.

 ## Others